Set Features for Anomaly Detection: Results

 \textbf{No multiple crops ablation.} We also report our results without the multiple crops ensemble (described in Sec.\ref{sec:implementation_details}).
 We feed only the entire image for the set extraction stage (``Only full'').
 As expected, using multiple receptive fields is beneficial for classes where small components are important to determine abnormality.

-\textbf{Ablating our histogram density-estimation method.} In Tab.\ref{tab:abl_image_no_raw} we ablate different aspects of our histogram set descriptors. \textit{Simple averaging.} We show a simple averaging \cite{lee2018simple} of the set features (Fig. \ref{fig:set_hists}), ablating our entire set-features approach.
-This yields a significantly worse performance. \textit{No random projection.} We ablate our use of random projections (Sec.\ref{subsec:method_proj}).
-We replace the random histograms with similar histograms using the raw given features. \textit{No whitening.} We ablate our Gaussian modelling of the set features.
-The whitening is not essential for the image modality, as it is for the time-series data (\Cref{tab:ablation_cov}).

-\textit{Density estimation with histogram ablation.} We compare our method for density estimation of the elements collection as explained in Sec.\ref{sec:ablation}.
-We evaluate these methods using the 3rd and 4th ResNet blocks, as the raw pixels level adds significant variance over shading the difference between some of the alternatives.
-While ablation may give stronger results in specific cases, our set approach (instead of the feature average as in Fig.\ref{fig:set_hists}) together with the random projections and whitening generally outperforms.
+\textbf{Ablating our histogram density-estimation method.} In Tab.\ref{tab:abl_image_no_raw} we ablate different aspects of our histogram set descriptors. \textit{Sim.
+Avg.} We show a simple averaging \cite{lee2018simple} of the set features (see also Fig. \ref{fig:set_hists}), ablating our entire set-features approach.
+This yields a significantly worse performance. \textit{No proj.} We ablate our use of random projections (Sec.\ref{subsec:method_proj}).
+We replace the random histograms with similar histograms using the raw given features. \textit{No whit.} We ablate our Gaussian modeling of the set features.
+The whitening is not essential for the image modality, as it is for the time-series data (see Tab.\ref{tab:ablation_cov}).
+We compare these variants of our method using the 3rd and 4th ResNet blocks, as the raw pixels level adds significant variance overshadowing the difference between some of the alternatives.
+While ablation may give stronger results in specific cases, our set approach together with the random projections and whitening generally outperforms.

-\textit{Ablating the number of bins and the number of projections.} While generally we would like to have as many random projections as possible; and a large number of bins per histogram (as long we have enough statistics to estimate the occupancy in each of them) we find that in practice the values we choose are large enough.
-We show in the supplementary material (App.
-Tab.\ref{tab:r},\ref{tab:k}) that while significantly lower values in these parameters degrade our performance, the benefit from using larger values saturates.
+\textbf{Ablating the number of bins and the number of projections.} While generally we would like to have as many random projections as possible; and a large number of bins per histogram, as long we have enough statistics to estimate the occupancy in each of them; We find that in practice the values we choose are large enough.
+We show in the App.
+Tab.\ref{tab:r},\ref{tab:k} that while significantly lower values in these parameters degrade our performance, the benefit from using larger values saturates.